 The next thing you need to do is install the Magisk framework and the Magisk Manager app onto your system via a single ZIP file.
 This file will be installed within TWRP, and will patch your system to grant you full root access while passing Google's SafetyNet checks.
 Download the file below and place it in the "Download" folder on your phone's storage.

 At this point, you should be sitting at the main screen of TWRP and ready to install Magisk onto your phone.
 From the main menu, tap "Install" then navigate to the "Download" folder where you stored the Magisk ZIP file.
-Once you have located the Magisk file, tap it once, the initiate the "Swipe to confirm Flash" slider to begin installing it.
+Once you have located the Magisk file, tap it once, then initiate the "Swipe to confirm Flash" slider to begin installing it.

-The Magisk framework will automatically start doing its thing and will start patching the boot image on your system partition.
+The Magisk framework will automatically start doing its thing and will patch the boot image on your system partition.
 This means your phone will have full root access and still pass Google's SafetyNet, as mentioned previously.
 Once Magisk is finished installing on your system, tap the "Reboot System" option to boot back into Android.

 Last but not least, after your phone reboots, head back into the Magisk Manager app.
 You'll want to then make sure you have both green check marks for "Latest Version" and "Installed Version."
 You'd also want to tap the arrow next to "Tap to start SafetyNet check" to ensure you pass Google's SafetyNet check.
 All set!
 Enjoy root access on your Pixel 3a.